 And probably not surprising, the quickest way for any initiative to fail is to see their leadership teams disengage.
-This leads me nicely onto the next lesson.
+This leads me nicely onto the next idea generation technique.

-This is true for most company initiatives but particularly true when it comes to idea management.
+This is true for most company initiatives but particularly true when it comes to innovation in the workplace.
 There is a great push to launch a new initiative to generate ideas.
 However, that initial momentum soon begins to slow and longer periods of inactivity creep in.
 There are generally two main causes for this:

 - poor (or lack of) communications